gingertonwatts/Tensor-Stream/README.md

-## Tensor Stream Video Compression in Python
+## Tensor Stream Image and Video Compression in Python

 MIT License